 Nine-time champ Valentino Rossi calls for changes to 'boring' MotoGP

-Nine-time world champion Valentino Rossi says MotoGP has become boring and that changes need to be made to the sport.
+Nine-time world champion Valentino Rossi says MotoGP has become boring.

 This year's championship has been dominated by Spanish duo Jorge Lorenzo and Dani Pedrosa, who have won 12 of the 16 races so far.